BioKill® Insecticide General Features

 Biodegradable & Environmentally Friendly

-Biokill® Universal Insecticide won the Silver Medal of 1999 Hong Kong Eco-Product Award.
+BioKill® Universal Insecticide won the Silver Medal of 1999 Hong Kong Eco-Product Award.

 Non-flammable